Astron/Astron/doc/internal_protocol.md

 The following is a list of database control messages:

 **Argument Notes**
+    bool success/found      // uint8 value where FAILURE or NOT_FOUND = 0x0 (typically SUCCES or FOUND = 0x1 or "TRUE")

     uint16 dclass_id        // DistributedClass of objects to compare (think MySQL table or mongodb file)